Approximate Conditional Coverage & Calibration via Neural Model Approximations: Introduction

 \section{Introduction}

-Constructing prediction sets with reliable coverage for classification tasks is challenging with the otherwise strong blackbox \textit{point} predictions from deep neural networks: The notion of coverage one seeks may not be obtainable, and the notion of coverage one has may not have satisfiable assumptions.
-In practice, we must be selective in our choice of coverage.
-We propose a data-driven framework, with minimal assumptions and free parameters by leveraging dense representation matching, for reliably\footnote{Intuition: Reliably wrong points are alike.
-Unreliable points are unalike in their own way; they are detectable via signals from non-parametric methods but are otherwise difficult to model, so we aim to control for varying proportions of unreliable subsets in new, unseen data.}obtaining notions of approximate conditional coverage suitable for real-world applications.

-In a typical natural language processing (NLP) multi-class classification task, we have access to a computationally expensive blackbox neural model, $F$; a training dataset, $\gD_{\rm{tr}}=\{(X_i, Y_i)\}_{i=1}^{I}$ of $|\gD_{\rm{tr}}|=I$ instances paired with their corresponding ground-truth discrete labels, $Y_i \in \gY = \{1, \ldots, C\}$; and a held-out labeled calibration dataset, $\gD_{\rm{ca}}=\{(X_j, Y_j)\}_{j=I+1}^{N=I+J}$ of $|\gD_{\rm{ca}}|=J$ instances.
-We are then given a new test instance, $X_{N+1}$ from an unlabeled test set, $\gD_{\rm{te}}$, which we assume in this work we have received in batch.
-We then seek to construct a prediction set, produced by some set-valued function $\hat{\gC}(X_{N+1}) \in 2^C$, containing the true unseen label with a specified coverage level $1-\alpha \in (0, 1)$ on average.
-How we define that average requires careful consideration of the theoretical assumptions we are willing to make and the practical limitations of existing approaches and our available data and models.
+Uncertainty quantification is challenging because the \textit{problem of the reference class} \citep[see, e.g.,][p.
+159]{Vovk-2005-AlgorithmicLearningBook} necessitates task-specific care in interpreting even well-calibrated probabilities that agree with the observed frequencies.
+It is made even more complex in practice with deep neural networks, for which the otherwise strong blackbox \textit{point} predictions are typically not well-calibrated and can \textit{unexpectedly under-perform over distribution shifts}.
+And it becomes even more involved for classification, given that the promising distribution-free approach of split-conformal inference \citep{Vovk-2005-AlgorithmicLearningBook,PapadopoulosEtAl-2022-InductiveConfidenceMachines}, an assumption-light frequentist approach suitable when sample sizes are sufficiently large, produces a counterintuitive p-value quantity in the case of classification (cf., regression). \paragraph{Setting.} In a typical natural language processing (NLP) binary or multi-class classification task, we have access to a computationally expensive blackbox neural model, $F$; a training dataset, $\gD_{\rm{tr}}=\{Z_i\}_{i=1}^{I}=\{(X_i, Y_i)\}_{i=1}^{I}$ of $|\gD_{\rm{tr}}|=I$ instances paired with their corresponding ground-truth discrete labels, $Y_i \in \gY = \{1, \ldots, C\}$; and a held-out labeled calibration dataset, $\gD_{\rm{ca}}=\{Z_j\}_{j=I+1}^{N=I+J}$ of $|\gD_{\rm{ca}}|=J$ instances.
+We are then given a new test instance, $X_{N+1}$, from an unlabeled test set, $\gD_{\rm{te}}$.
+One approach to convey uncertainty in the predictions is to construct a prediction set, produced by some set-valued function $\hat{\gC}(X_{N+1}) \in 2^C$, containing the true unseen label with a specified level $1-\alpha \in (0, 1)$ on average.
+We consider two distinct interpretations: As coverage and as a conservatively coarsened calibrated probability (after conversion to selective classification), both from a frequentist perspective. \paragraph{Desiderata.} For such prediction sets to be of interest for typical classification settings with deep networks, we seek \textbf{class-conditional singleton set calibration} (\textsc{ccs}).
+We are willing to accept noise in other size stratifications, but the singleton sets, $|\hat{\gC}|=1$, must contain the true value with a proportion $\ge1-\alpha$, at least on average per class.
+We further seek \textbf{singleton set sharpness}; that is, to maximize the number of singleton sets.
+We seek reasonable \textbf{robustness} to distribution shifts.
+Finally, we seek \textbf{informative} sets that avoid the trivial solution of full cardinality.